Creating a digital strategy

 The start

 A comprehensive analysis of all digital traffic was undertaken.
-Benchmarks were established, in part based on experience, as well as research of competitor data, general market data and best practice.
+Benchmarks were established, as well as research of competitor data, general market data and best practice.
 Goal association, and the integrated relationship between influencing and final click attribution determined.

-Web performance also needed benchmarking to develop a response to the different stages that visitors had reached in their home buying journey. target improvements were based on engagement signals, interpretation of the appropriateness of content and device performance.
+Web performance was also benchmarked to develop a response to the different stages that visitors had reached in their home buying journey.
+Improvements were based on engagement signals, interpretation of the appropriateness of content and device performance.

 Project approach